 - Made to assure excellent penetration and power.

 - Need to be cut to size.

-These arrows are the first fiberglass recommendation on this list.
-They’re excellent quality, and at 32-inches long they’re perfect both for target shooting and hunting.
+These arrows are the first fibreglass recommendation on this list.
+They’re excellent quality, and at 32-inches long, it is the one of the best arrow for target shooting and hunting.
 The manufacturer used the rolling shaft technology for these arrows, making them more enduring and stable, while the regular training tips make every shot as accurate as possible, steady and fast.
 If not entirely to your liking, the arrow tips that come included can be changed to make the arrow completely your own.
-An additional trait to take into consideration is that the overall design and materials used cause a very low hand shock.
+An additional trait to take into consideration is that the overall design and materials used to cause a very low hand shock.

 - Stable, durable and reliable.